Merricumbene

 The area now known as Merricumbene lies on the traditional lands of Yuin people.
 The National Museum of Australia has a breastplate made by settlers, around 1845, for "Timothy, Chief of Merricumbene".

 The locality was site of gold mining and there was a mining village of the same name.
 Alluvial gold mining appears to have begun around March 1859.
 The Moruya or Deua River Goldfield was proclaimed on 31 August 1865.
 A number of small portions of land exist on both sides of the river, indicating that the mining settlement occupied both banks of the river, over a significant length, below the confluence of the river with Araluen Creek.
 Gold reefs were mined briefly, in the area, during 1911.
 A gold dredge was working at Merricumbene in 1901.
 A later dredge commenced operation in the river, in December 1912, but it was overturned by floodwater in June 1913.

 It had a "half-time" school from 1893 to 1904.
 In its early days, Merricumbene's only road connection—such as it was—was via Araluen; from 1858, there was a pack-horse route to the coastal plain at Moruya.
 Araluen and Merricumbene were later connected to Moruya, by the Araluen Road, constructed in 1867-1868.
+Merricumbene has a cemetery.